Sol Magazine Projects

 Poetry Society of Texas, Gulf Coast Poets Chapter.
 Normally** meets 2nd Saturdays at B&N on Bay Area in Webster, 10:30 am.
 Join us!
 FMI: GulfCoastPoets@yahoo.com or call Mary at 281.316.2255.

-See the website for meeting dates: http://GulfCoastPoets.info
+See the website for meeting dates and information: http://GulfCoastPoets.info

 The Gulf Coast Poets website has six pages of photos from the PST Awards Banquet held Nov 11, 2006 in Dallas.